 - Set A Budget.
 How much do you plan to spend on Christmas gifts?
 Do you already have money saved for Christmas?
 These are some of the questions you need to ask yourself.

 - Make A List And Check It Twice.
 How many people do you plan to buy a gift for this year?
 Remember, you’re trying to cut back on gift buying this year.
 You don’t need to feel obligated to buy everyone and their entire family Christmas gifts.
 There are millions of other ways to show the people YOU LOVE that you LOVE THEM.
 Or try and have a 5 gift rule Christmas.

 - Calculate Price Per Gift.
 If you have 20 people on your Christmas list and your budget is $500.
 You will have $25 to spend on each individual gift.
-If you can’t buy what you want to buy with $25 that means you will have to cut back on the amount of people you are buying gifts for.
+If you can’t buy what you want to buy with $25 that means you will have to cut back on the number of people you are buying gifts for.

 3| Pay With Cash

-If you don’t currently pay with cash, most people don’t, this will be your saving grace during the Holidays.
+If you don’t currently pay with cash, most people don’t; this will be your saving grace during the Holidays.
 Paying with cash is an easy way to control your spending.
-Being able to physically see money leaving your wallet will allow you to be more conscious of your spending habits.
+Being able to see money leaving your wallet physically will allow you to be more conscious of your spending habits.

 It means you’ll only have $25 to buy the gift, correct!
-You have no choice but to only spend $25.
+You have no choice but only to spend $25.
 That is why I love paying with cash.
 It keeps you on your toes.

 Benefits of paying with cash: